History of Lancaster (Forton) services

 Granada Era

 On the southbound side, the Snack Cafe became Little Chef, with flimsy partitions separating it from the corridor.
-The retail unit behind it became Ladbrokes, blocking off the old staircase up to the first floor.
+A space behind it became Ladbrokes, blocking off the old staircase up to the first floor.
 The first floor Burger King remained, with its external entrance and the new internal entrance.
 The tower became a regional office.

 In June 1996, Granada announced that they would be renaming 'Forton services' to 'Lancaster services', on the assumption that more generic names would be more memorable, easier to advertise and would deter rivals from opening nearby.
 Following the poor reaction to Birmingham North, Forton was renamed 'Lancaster (Forton)'.
 There's nothing to suggest that there had been any custom lost because of the change, but there might have been a bit of confusion.